interpreters/perlpp/README.md

 			}
 		}
 	?>
+	<?
+ABC(); ?>
 	<?= uc( "?>alphabet:
 		<?
 ABC(); ?>
 	<?" ); ?>

+printed characters from the second ABC() call is captured into the string `'alphabet: '`,
-output of `<?
-ABC(); ?>` is catched into the string also, so the output is:
+so the output will be:

+	abcdefghijklmnopqrstuvwxyz
 	ALPHABET:
 		ABCDEFGHIJKLMNOPQRSTUVWXYZ

-Catching works in all modes: regular, echo or command mode.
+Capturing works in all modes: regular, echo or command mode.

 Future
 ------